-The legislation on Zones of Interest to Tourism ("Zonas de Interesse Turístico"/ZIT) was enacted by Decree 77/2009 of December 15, and is intended primarily to favour regions that have relevant features, including natural and historical and cultural resources able to attract domestic and foreign tourists, or areas having potential for the development of integrated projects.
-The advantage of obtaining a ZIT declaration has to do with the adoption of fast, priority procedures and priorities for the implementation of tourism undertakings, as well as the total or partial suspension of spatial planning instruments.
+The legislation on Zones of Interest to Tourism (Zonas de Interesse Turístico/ZIT) was enacted by Decree no. 77/2009, of December 15, and is intended primarily to favour regions that have relevant features, including natural and historical and cultural resources able to attract domestic and foreign tourists, or areas having potential for the development of integrated projects.
+The advantage of obtaining a ZIT declaration has to do with the adoption of fast, priority procedures and priorities for the implementation of tourism undertakings, as well as the total or partial suspension of land use instruments.

-9. Capital Market
+9. CAPITAL MARKETS

-The fundamental legislation in this regard is the Securities Code ("Código do Mercado de Valores Mobiliários"/CMVM), enacted by Decree-Law 4/2009 of June 2, which repealed Securities Regulation ("Regulamento dos Valores Mobiliários", enacted by Decree 48/98 of September 22), among other pieces of legislation.
+The fundamental legislation in this regard is the Securities Code (Código do Mercado de Valores Mobiliários/CMVM), enacted by Decree-Law no. 4/2009, of June 2, which repealed Securities Regulation (Regulamento dos Valores Mobiliários, enacted by Decree no. 48/98, of September 22), among other pieces of legislation.

-The capital market in Mozambique comprises a primary market (market for new issues of securities) and a secondary market (trading market for previously issued securities between third parties).
+The capital markets in Mozambique comprise a primary market (market for new issues of securities) and a secondary market (trading market for previously issued securities between third parties).
 On the other hand, a distinction must also be made between the stock market and over-the-counter market, the latter being a market in which supply and demand are dealt with outside the stock markets, with the involvement of authorised financial intermediaries.

-Equally important are the public subscription companies, which have part or all of their share capital dispersed among the public, by virtue of (i) having been incorporated with subscription by the public, (ii) having resorted to public subscription in a share capital increase, or (iii) their shares are or were admitted to trading on the stock market or have been the subject of a public offer for sale or exchange.
+Equally important are the public subscription companies, which have part or all of their share capital dispersed among the public, by virtue of: (i) having been incorporated with subscription by the public; (ii) having resorted to public subscription in a share capital increase; or (iii) their shares are or were admitted to trading on the stock market or have been the subject of a public offer for sale or exchange.

-The Regulation 1/GPCABVM/2010 of May 27, which revoked the Circular 2/GPCDBVM/99 of September 15 determines the rules to be observed governing the preparation, procedure and decision on applications for listing of securities, as well as laying down the content of the prospectus to be published at the time of admission (Article 1).
+The Regulation no. 1/GPCABVM/2010, of May 27, which revoked the Circular no. 2/GPCDBVM/99, of September 15, determines the rules to be observed governing the preparation, procedure and decision on applications for listing of securities, as well as laying down the content of the prospectus to be published at the time of admission (Article 1).

-In turn, Notice 4/GGBM/99 lays down the mechanism applicable to the registration with the Bank of Mozambique of public offerings for subscription and public offerings for sale of securities, as well as the form and content of advertising these offerings" (Article 1).
+In turn, Notice no. 4/GGBM/99, of February 25, lays down the mechanism applicable to the registration with the Bank of Mozambique of public offerings for subscription and public offerings for sale of securities, as well as the form and content of advertising these offerings (Article 1).